mstksg/inCode/copy/entries/functor-structures-2.md

 ### Using Invariant Schema

 Now to write our interpreters.
-Luckily, we already did all the work in the previous post.
+Luckily, we already did most of the work in the previous post.
 Writing `schemaDoc`, `schemaParser`, and `schemaToValue`, we can re-use pretty much all of our code!

-The main (unfortunate) difference is that instead of using `interpret` in every case, we can use `runCoDivAp` to run our `DivAp` in a covariant setting, and `runContraDivAp` to run our `DivAp` in a contravariant setting (similarly for `runCoDecAlt` and `runContraDecAlt`).
+The main (unfortunate) difference is that instead of using `interpret` in every case, we must use `runCoDivAp` to run our `DivAp` in a covariant setting, and `runContraDivAp` to run our `DivAp` in a contravariant setting (similarly for `runCoDecAlt` and `runContraDecAlt`).
 Another small difference is that `icollect` doesn't quite work properly on `DivAp`/`DecAlt`, so we have to